-I really appreciated the unique and unconventional approach to The Homesteaders Natural Chicken Keeping Handbook.
-Amy Fewell reminds us that we are what we eat (which is easy to understand if you consume your chicken eggs), and that feeding and treating your chickens naturally is the best route to go.
+I appreciated the unique and unconventional approach to The Homesteaders Natural Chicken Keeping Handbook.
+Amy Fewell reminds us that we are what we eat (which is easy to understand if you consume your chicken eggs) and that feeding and treating your chickens naturally is the best route to go.
 This book is wordy, and a great one to sit down and soak up.
-But the stories and facts are engaging and very informative if you are looking to raise your chickens as natural as possible.
-Information on herbs, homemade scratch and feed and natural remedies fill the pages of this book and it is very delightful.
+But the stories and facts are engaging and very informative if you are looking to raise your chickens as naturally as possible.
+Information on herbs, homemade scratch and feed, and natural remedies fill the pages of this book and it is very delightful.
 Probably not one my kids will get into, but I’ll enjoy having it as a resource and guide.

-On the cover of Storey’s Guide to Raising Chickens, you’ll see the claim that 2.2 million copies have printed and sold, and this is the 4th edition of this thick, informative book.
-If you want all the facts and knowledge you can possibly get – this is the book for you.
+On the cover of Storey’s Guide to Raising Chickens, you’ll see the claim that 2.2 million copies have been printed and sold, and this is the 4th edition of this thick, informative book.
+If you want all the facts and knowledge you can get – this is the book for you.
 If you are easily overwhelmed by too much information too fast, this may NOT be the book for you – such is the case for me.
 I do suggest if you are ready to devote all you can to chickens, you’ll find this book invaluable in every aspect you will ever need to know about.

-I love that Kathy Shea Mormino has dubbed herself as “The Chicken Chick”.
+I love that Kathy Shea Mormino has dubbed herself “The Chicken Chick”.
 In her Guide to Backyard Chickens, this homesteading blogger has done an incredible job at finding a happy balance between words and images and enough information without being too much.
 This is the one I’m choosing to teach me the ins and outs without overwhelm.
-She does a great job at making you feel like you can be successful without investing your whole life into your chickens.
+She does a great job at making you feel like you can be successful without investing your whole life in your chickens.
 You can’t help but pick up on her enthusiasm for raising chickens.

-I have to say, their sweet chirping sounds have helped boost my spirits during this drawn out Utah winter, and I love how happy and engaged they make my kids.
+I have to say, their sweet chirping sounds have helped boost my spirits during this drawn-out Utah winter, and I love how happy and engaged they make my kids.

 Remember, knowledge is power!
 If anything, I hope I’ve inspired you to dig into a book of interest and learn as much as you can.
-You can visit my book shop page full of my favorite books from my own shelves that I love to read over and over.
+You can visit my book shop page full of my favorite books from my shelves that I love to read over and over.

 Thank you for reading!
 I hope to make more of these types of posts for you!
 Be sure to subscribe and sign up to my newsletter to catch everything I post, and come back for more inspiration for do-it-yourself living.